AlexJSully/SciGrade/docs/index.md

 #### Practice Flow

-- The runtime page initializes the UI without requiring authentication
-- The runtime page initializes the UI without requiring authentication in [core/systemrun.html](../core/systemrun.html)
+- The runtime page initializes the practice flow on page load
 - Feedback is generated after submission by [core/scripts/crispr_scripts.js](../core/scripts/crispr_scripts.js)

 The [CHANGELOG.md](../CHANGELOG.md) records the deprecation of online account features.